myriadrf/LimeFEA-mPCIe/docs/index.rst

   |               |              | 6000               | -1.6         | -                    | -          |
   +---------------+--------------+--------------------+--------------+----------------------+------------+

-PPS and Clock Connectors
+PPS and Clock Connectors (only in full version)
 -------------------------

 There are U.FL connectors that can be used to input and output PPS and clock signals for LimeSDR XTRX board.
-Clock and PPS signal directions are shown in figure 5.
+Clock and PPS signal directions are shown in figure 7.

 .. figure:: documentation/images/LimeFEA-mPCIe_v1.0_clock.svg
   :width: 600

-  Figure 5: LimeFEA mPCIe v1.0 RF PPS and clock signal block diagram
+  Figure 7: LimeFEA mPCIe v1.0 RF PPS and clock signal block diagram

 PPS and clock connectors descriptions are listed in table 7